Kristaal/Hangman/README.md

 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
-7. Press Enter to create your local clone.
+7. Press Enter to create your local clone

 ## Credits

-### Media
+- Code Institute for the terminal for the deploy to a live site
+- ASCII art was taken from Texteditor

 ### Code
+- Hangman youtube tutorial (how to build a hangman game) -
 ## Acknowledgments
+- Spenser Barriball, my mentor.
+Thank you for your guidance and feedback.